Joshua-Augment/rhf-modular-wrapper/README.md

 ### Dropzone

-The Dropzone uploader allows for the Uploading of multiple files, with a preview available for PDF / image files
+The Dropzone uploader allows for the Uploading of multiple files, with a preview available for PDF / image / text / doc  files

 Use case :
 ```